 Fish are the only pets currently allowed in University Villages apartments.
 Residents with an unapproved pet will be in violation of the Student Conduct Code and may be evicted.
 This policy also applies to any guest visiting a tenant.
-If a unapproved or unauthorized pet is found on the premises, violators could lose their entire damage deposit and may be evicted through the Student Conduct Code process.
+If an unapproved or unauthorized pet is found on the premises, violators could lose their entire damage deposit and may be evicted through the Student Conduct Code process.
 Any damages, including the replacement of carpet, will be billed to your student account.
 Exceptions will be made for individuals who require a service or companion animal.
-This request must go through the Disability Services for Students office.
+This request must go through the Disability Services for Students Office.
 This request must be submitted and approved prior to the animal being in the apartment.

 I have been placed on Academic Suspension for the next semester.
 Do I need to vacate my apartment at University Villages?

 Yes.
 Students living in student housing are required to successfully complete at least 7 credits per semester.
-If you were unable to complete these classes you will need to give a 30 day notice and vacate.
+If you were unable to complete these classes, you will need to give a 30-day notice and vacate.

 Why can I not store furniture or tires outside my apartment?

-In the interest of fire safety, please keep all stairways, landings balcony walkways, and breezeways clean and free of obstructions such as toys, bikes, boxes, furniture, tires, large plants and the like.
+In the interest of fire safety, please keep all stairways, landings, balcony walkways, and breezeways clean and free of obstructions such as toys, bikes, boxes, furniture, tires, large plants, and the like.
 We reserve the right to remove any obstructions that create unsafe or unsightly conditions.